AwaNoodle/firstStepsWithDocker/readme.md

 What we are seeing is Docker looking for the container image locally, and when it doesn't find it, it's pulling down the image.

-Each of the hashcodes represents a layer.
+Each of the hash codes represents a layer.
 A Docker image is made of layers, which when put together, form your full image.
 You can read more about images [here](http://tuhrig.de/layering-of-docker-images/).
 You can see a visual representation of the **docker/whalesay** container using [ImageLayer.io](https://imagelayers.io/?images=docker%2Fwhalesay:latest)

 Once the image has downloaded, you should see a fancy picture of a Whale saying hello.
 You've consumed your first Docker container!